PLSysSec/usenix_login_rlbox/login.md

 Readers may have spotted that the problems addressed by RLBox are in no way exclusive to the sandboxing space.
 We discuss this next.

-# First-class support for tainted types and sandboxing
+# Language support for Sandboxing with Tainted Types

 Though we implemented RLBox in C++ to sandbox C libraries, we believe the underlying principles translate to other languages.
 Going even further, we